-New construction technology is rapidly shifting the way construction is done, from apps on mobile devices to laser scanning and drone photogrammetry.
-Few construction sites have fully escaped the onward march of technology, but many companies have really embraced it, and are reaping substantial rewards.
+Technology is quickly changing the way construction is done.
+From apps on mobile devices to laser scanning and drone photogrammetry few construction sites have fully escaped the onward march of construction technology.
+But those companies that have really embraced it are reaping substantial rewards.

 Virtual Reality (VR) is one new technology that is changing the construction industry by solving old problems.
 Virtual reality in construction is the next level in 3D modeling.
 Like 3D modeling, it involves a detailed virtual model of the project.
 Unlike 3D modeling, it places the user directly inside the virtual environment, so that the user experiences a full immersion into the virtual space.

 Here are three examples of how the new age of VR technology is solving old problems.

 1. Grow and Scale More Quickly and Efficiently

 3D modeling software makes it possible to create detailed models and share those models across teams